wezaxy/kick-account-generator/README.md

-# 🛡️ Kick.com Kasada (KPSDK) Solver - Free API Automation
+# 🛡️ Kick.com Kasada (KPSDK) Solver – Free API Automation

-This project is designed to bypass the Kasada (KPSDK) protection system used by [kick.com](https://kick.com) by using a free API via RapidAPI.
-It automatically generates usernames and passwords, handles email verification with temp mail, and registers new accounts.
+This project automates the process of bypassing the Kasada (KPSDK) protection system used by **Kick.com**.
+It integrates with a free API on **RapidAPI** to solve Kasada challenges, automatically generates usernames and passwords, verifies emails via IMAP, and continuously registers new accounts.

 ---

 ## 🚀 Features

-- ✅ KPSDK (Kasada) Solver via RapidAPI
+* ✅ KPSDK (Kasada) solver via **RapidAPI**
-- 📩 Automatic email verification using temp mail
+* 📩 Automatic email verification using **IMAP**
-- 🔐 Random username and strong password generator
+* 🔐 Random username and strong password generator
-- 🔁 Continuous account creation loop
+* 🔁 Continuous account creation loop

 ---